 • • •

-This cargo bike from Tern is one we would consider a midtail.
+The Tern GSD Electric Cargo Bikes one we would consider a midtail cargo bike.
 (You can learn more about midtail cargo bikes over here.)
 It isn't too big but it is certainly more capable to carry things than a standard single occupancy bike due to the longer rear end.

 The Tern GSD information was released in 2017 and was rated a top product by many media outlets.
 We finally took delivery of a review bike in mid-spring and much to Tern's PR agency's frustration - we wouldn't give it back until our production model came in.
 (Sorry!!)
 We also interviewed Josh Hon from Tern Bikes about bringing the Tern GSD to market early in the spring before the bikes hit the market.
 You can listen to that podcast here.